 Security operations monitoring in the traditional sense is often a beaten path for most large organizations.
 What’s new for many however, is applying the concepts of automated, real-time alerting and streamlined responses to the fast-paced, rapidly changing landscape of DevOps.

 In the winter of 2020, the SUNSPOT malware demonstrated how sophisticated attackers may target software vendors.
 After achieving a foothold inside of an organization, attackers can compromise a build pipeline so that customers of an affected company’s software may be subject to compromise as well.
 So how can an organization monitor the integrity of their software build process to increase detection of malicious activity?

 What knowledge would make you feel better about your software development infrastructure itself, in addition to contributors and processes?
 Can you develop a list of questions that you’d like answered for each of the major steps in the build process?

 Here are a few examples of security monitoring questions that may help identify potentially malicious behavior in software development:

 |Source Code Repository||

-It goes without saying that not all use cases are equally attractive.
+In this approach, which some may refer to as automated governance, it goes without saying that not all use cases are equally attractive.
 What makes a use case better?
 Analyzing use case attributes like “ability to reduce risk” and “level of effort to implement” will help identify a first set of more valuable use cases.
 Another round of prioritization could come from answers to questions about the monitoring use cases such as:

 - “Is the responsibility of this monitoring use case already addressed or made moot by a cloud-based Software as a Service offering in use?”
 If the answer is ‘yes’, perhaps the build pipeline use case is deprioritized compared to others.